Kenza-AI/sagify/docs/index.md

 ## Superwise.ai

-Superwise provide organization to streamline the model observability and monitoring process 🚀 It's platform agnostic and provide an extensive freemium tier.
+Superwise provides organizations with the ability to streamline model observability and the monitoring process 🚀 The solution is platform agnostic and provides an extensive freemium tier.

-In this part, you'll integrate with [Superwise.ai](https://www.superwise.ai/) to gain full visibility on your deployed models. once integrated you can use Superwise platform to monitor and define workflows to detect and handle: data drift, performance degregation, data integrity, model activity or any other customized monitoring use case.
+In this task, you'll be integrating with [Superwise.ai](https://www.superwise.ai/) to gain full visibility into your deployed models.
+Once integration is complete, you can use the Superwise platform to define workflows that automatically monitor: data drift, performance degradation, data integrity, model activity, or any other customized monitoring use case.

-### Step 1: Create Superwise Account
+### Step 1: Create a Superwise Account

 Go to [Superwise](https://portal.superwise.ai) and create an account using the Account button.
 The free tier supports up to 3 models.

-### Step 2: Create model at Superwise.ai
+### Step 2: Create a model at Superwise.ai

 You can use the Superwise SDK to create the model.
 To create an access token on the Superwise dashboard, click User profile and then select Personal tokens.